-In the future, there will be all sorts of media types you can enable, but in the meanwhile there are three additional media types: video, audio and ascii art.
+In the future, there will be all sorts of media types you can enable, but in the meanwhile there are five additional media types: video, audio, ascii art, STL/3d models, PDF and Document.

 First, you should probably read "Configuring MediaGoblin" to make sure you know how to modify the mediagoblin config file.